railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 Lead times and locations
 ------------------------

-The tab :guilabel:`Procurement and Locations` contains information about different lead times and locations.
+The tab :guilabel:`Procurement & Locations` contains information about different lead times and locations.
 Three lead time figures are available:

 * :guilabel:`Customer Lead Time` : lead time promised to the customer, expressed in number of days